JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

 #### Fill space with same size for all divs

-By default, <code class="code">flex-basis</code> is set to auto to adjust for the different size of the elements inside, as can be seen here.</p>
+By default, `flex-basis` is set to auto to adjust for the different size of the elements inside, as can be seen here.

 {%
   include image.html